RLOpenCatalyst/rg-doc/source/Features.rst

 Principal Investigator Features
 +++++++++++++++++++++++++++++++

-As a Principal Investigator, I will be able to create Projects within my Organization.
+As a Principal Investigator,the user can create Projects within the Organization.
 A project will be associated with a Budget with an associated dollar amount that is funded from a specific Grant to the organization.
 A Project can use Resources only if there is an associated budget that can meet the forecasted needs.

 My Projects page of the Research Gateway will list all the existing projects created along with other details.
 Clicking on a specific project will leads to a project details page.